 The college consists of three departments, Behavioral Studies, Educational Leadership, and Curriculum and Instruction.
 Centers dedicated to research, technology, and professional development are also housed in the College of Education.
 The Southern University Laboratory School serves as a primary site for clinical/field experiences of students in the college.
-Undergraduate degrees offered are Bachelor of Arts in Middle School Education, Bachelor of Arts in elementary education, Bachelor of Music Education, Bachelor of Arts in French, Bachelor of Arts in Spanish, Bachelor of Arts in English, Bachelor of Science in mathematics, Bachelor of Arts in social studies education, Bachelor of Science in biology, Bachelor of Science in chemistry, Bachelor of Science in physics and Bachelor of Science in therapeutic recreation and leisure studies.
-Eight graduate degrees are offered, Master of Education in Educational Leadership, Masters of Arts in counselor education, Master of Arts in mental health counseling, Master of Education in curriculum and instruction, Master of Science in therapeutic recreation, Master of Education in Special Education and the Doctor of Philosophy in Special Education.
+Undergraduate degrees offered are Bachelor of Arts in early childhood education, Bachelor of Arts in Middle School Education, Bachelor of Arts in elementary education, Bachelor of Music Education, Bachelor of Arts in French education, Bachelor of Arts in Spanish education, Bachelor of Science in agricultural education, Bachelor of Arts in English education, Bachelor of Science in mathematics education Bachelor of Science in general science education, Bachelor of Arts in social studies education, Bachelor of Science in biology education, Bachelor of Science in chemistry education, Bachelor of Science in physics education, Bachelor of Science in computer science education, and Bachelor of Science in therapeutic recreation and leisure studies.
+Eight graduate degrees are offered, Master of Education in Educational Leadership, Masters of Art in counselor education, Master of Arts in mental health counseling, Master of Education in Elementary Education, Master of Education in secondary education, Master of Science in therapeutic recreation, Master of Education in Special Education and the Doctor of Philosophy in Special Education.
 For more information on the graduate programs consult the Southern University Graduate School Catalog.